 On the other hand, they are a real solution for walking your baby for a few weeks whereas a baby carrier is more dedicated to children of several months.
 It is therefore up to you to find the best way to take your baby on your hikes according to his age and morphology!

-From the age of 3 on average, a child takes pleasure in walking for several kilometers.
-At this age, kids like to discover the world around them on their own and seek to see new landscapes.
-This is the perfect opportunity to introduce them to the walking and hiking trails near you!
+From the age of 3, on average, children take pleasure in walking for several kilometers.
+At this age, kids are eager to explore the world around them independently and delight in discovering new landscapes.
+This presents a perfect opportunity to introduce them to the walking and hiking trails in your vicinity!

 The development of young children